Cyberpunk 2077 PC Benchmarks, Settings, and Performance Analysis

 If you're hoping to improve framerates without resorting to the low or medium presets, your best bet is to start with dropping the Screen Space Reflections Quality to medium or even off.
 Based on our testing, that will improve performance by 10-15 percent.
 Volumetric Fog Resolution has the next biggest impact on performance, and dropping to low should add another 10-15 percent to your fps.

 Beyond those two settings, finding ways to boost performance becomes a bit more difficult.
-All of the shadows-related settings combined (Local Shadow Mesh and Quality, Cascaded Shadows Resolution and Range, Distant Shadows Resolution, and Ambient Occlusion) are good for another 10-15 percent is all.
-And if you drop everything else to minimum (stuff like Film Grain, Depth of Field, Motion Blur, Anisotropy, and Level of Detail) you get about another 10 percent is all.
+All of the shadows-related settings combined (Local Shadow Mesh and Quality, Cascaded Shadows Resolution and Range, Distant Shadows Resolution, and Ambient Occlusion) are only good for another 10-15 percent.
+And if you drop everything else to minimum (stuff like Film Grain, Depth of Field, Motion Blur, Anisotropy, and Level of Detail), you only get about another 10 percent.

 If you want to go the other way, turning on all the ray tracing extras via the RT Ultra preset, with DLSS turned off, cut performance in half — actually a bit more than half, unless you're running at 1080p on an RTX 3080 or 3090.
 Are all the RT effects worth the performance hit?
 We'd say so, provided you have a high-end RTX GPU, but you can certainly enjoy Cyberpunk 2077 without them.